PrithviRS/Unit3_UnitProject_Prithvi/README.md

 <h1>Unit 3 Final Project: Prithvi</h1>

 <strong>Description</strong>:
  This is a project that I made because I wanted to try and make a platformer.
 I had trouble with bullets and enemies.
 I used box2D as the main library for this project.
+I was not able to finish the bullets and enemies, which I was very disappointed about.
+I feel like this isn't my best work, but I did get a better understanding of box2D.
 <h2>Timeline</h2>

 <div>